ECO Open Government Survey

 ECO 2016 AGM: Saturday afternoon, 13 August, at the venue above as part of our annual conference

 Held once every four years, the IUCN World Conservation Congress brings together several thousand leaders and decision-makers from government, civil society, indigenous peoples, business, and academia, with the goal of conserving the environment and harnessing the solutions nature offers to global challenges.

 The theme is Planet at the Crossroads - how we are to survive and flourish in the next 15 years, by partnering across the planet to understand the challenges and develop solutions.

-Registrations are now now open and early bird applies up to 31 May.
+Registrations are now now open.
 Go here for more information and to register.

 The things you didn't know about climate change - talks in main centres around New Zealand.

 Tim Naish and James Renwick are on a speaking tour of New Zealand - how will climate change affect me and what can I do about it?
 These lectures are free and open to the public but you do need to register via the Royal Society.
 Read more here.

 Drivers of Urban Change

 What’s driving urban change in your city?
 Wellington and Christchurch talks in August